Neutrino model with broken $\mu -\tau $ Symmetry and Unflavored Leptogenesis with Dihedral Flavor Symmetry: Vacuum alignments for flavon doublets

 The second solution in eq. (\ref{vev}) leads to the charged lepton Yukawa matrix given by

 this matrix induces the equality between $m_{\mu }=m_{\tau }$.
-Conversely, the last VEVs configuration which is the one used in our setup leads to diagonal charged lepton Yukawa matrix; see eq. (\ref{yl}) with three hierarchical masses $m_{e}<m_{\mu }<m_{\tau }$.
-On the other side, we find that the equation (\ref{f2}) admits 6 non trivial solutions for the vacuums$ \ \left\langle \eta \right\rangle $\ and $\left\langle \sigma \right\rangle $ which lead to different Majorana mass matrices.
+Conversely, the last VEV configuration which is the one used in our setup leads to diagonal charged lepton Yukawa matrix; see eq. (\ref{yl}) with three hierarchical masses $m_{e}<m_{\mu }<m_{\tau }$.
+On the other side, we find that the Eq. (\ref{f2}) admits 6 non trivial solutions for the vacuums$\ \left\langle \eta \right\rangle $\ and $\left\langle \sigma \right\rangle $ which lead to different Majorana mass matrices.
 They are listed as follows

 \begin{itemize} \item $(1):\left\langle \eta \right\rangle =(\upsilon _{\eta },\upsilon _{\eta })^{T},\quad \left\langle \sigma \right\rangle =(0,\upsilon _{\sigma })^{T}$ with $\upsilon _{\eta }=\frac{y_{3}\upsilon _{\rho _{2}}\upsilon _{\rho _{3}}}{y_{2}\upsilon _{\sigma }}$: